 Endometriosis describes a very common condition where deposits of the endometrium (the inner lining of a woman’s womb) grow outside of the womb, which can cause pain.
-Endometriosis affects up to 10% of women in the UK and frequently runs in families.
+Endometriosis affects up to 1 in 10 women in the UK and frequently runs in families.
 The endometrium consists of glands, lots of blood vessels and other supportive tissues.
 During the menstrual cycle, hormones cause the endometrium to thicken in order to nourish an embryo in case a pregnancy were to occur.

 Endometriosis is an inflammatory condition where there is repetitive irritation from the deposits that are present outside of the womb.
 These deposits can cause inflammation, and eventually scarring.
 This causes parts of pelvic organs to stick together, increasing the sensitivity of nerves and leading to chronic pain.
 The cervix (the neck of the womb) is commonly affected.

 Endometriosis often results in very painful periods (especially in teenagers) that can either come in cycles or be constant or long-standing pelvic pain.
 Alongside these more common symptoms, endometriosis can also present with a wide variety of other symptoms.
 Because of this, it can sometimes take time to reach the correct diagnosis.